Symbolk/SmartCommitCore/docs/INSTALL.md

    git clone https://github.com/Symbolk/SmartCommitCore
    `````

-2. Configure the requirements as listed in REQUIREMENTS;
+2. Configure the environment as described in [REQUIREMENTS];

+[REQUIREMENTS]: /docs/REQUIREMENTS.md

 3. Open SmartCommitCore in IntelliJ IDEA, and resolve dependencies with the Gradle reload: